 CORONAVIRUS & VIDEOCONFERENCING

 Due to the coronavirus pandemic, live attendance at mediations has become an issue.
-If you, your client or the other side have concerns about attending a mediation live or are unable to travel to the mediation, I have the capability to conduct mediations by videoconferencing using SKYPE or ZOOM.
+If you, your client or the other side have concerns about attending a mediation live or are unable to travel to the mediation, I have the capability to conduct mediations by videoconferencing, typically using ZOOM.
 (I can also conduct mediation by telephone conference calling.)

 Based upon my research, I believe that ZOOM is safe as long as you take common precautions such as email invitations and password protection.
 The incidences of hacking appear to be where people have placed the invitations on Facebook or Twitter and do not password control the meeting.
 To my knowledge, no mediator has had a problem with ZOOM.